sandialabs/miniTri/triangleCounting/linearAlgebra/LH/README.md

 This directory contains different implementations of a linear algebra based formulation of triangle counting:

-  1. C = (A * H), where A is the adjacency matrix of the graph and H is the incidence matrix of the graph
+  1. C = (L * H), where L is lower triangular part of the adjacency matrix of the graph and H is the incidence matrix of the graph
-  2. Number of triangles = the number of entries in C such that C(i,j)=2 divided by 3
+  2. Number of triangles = the number of entries in C such that C(i,j)=2

 A detailed description of this formulation can be found in the following paper: